zvaavtre/messageprocessor/README.md

+# NOTE
+	Written for a coding exercise.
+So kinda verbose in the comments and what not.

 # MessageProcessor #

 Example code/app that will consume a chat message string and emit a json string containing info about specific content of the app.